 If you have problems with the rim flicking up and not sitting flat, it means that you are not working enough spokes in the wheel.
 Add a few more spokes and they will sit flat to the foundation fabric.

-You can also work half buttonhole wheels and quarter buttonhole wheels.
+You can work this stitch in units that are half wheels or in units that quarter wheels.

 It is fun to create patterns by arranging units in rows such as this example on a piece of crazy quilting.

 Here is another example of half wheels used on crazy quilting.
 Although both are half buttonhole wheels they can look very different according to spacing, placement and size.

 Another way of using half buttonhole wheels is to flip or mirror them along a seam.

 Or once you break the wheels up into units such as quarter wheels you can flip them along a seam and create different arrangements and combinations.
 This sample is used in crazy quilting but a line of quarter wheels can make an attractive decoration as is.

 In pulled embroidery buttonhole wheel is worked on a fabric such as even weave linen, something that has give and will ‘pull’ or pucker.
 You also need to use an embroiderers hoop to control your tension.